lgwillmore/warden/docs/src/orchid/resources/pages/quick_intro.md

 - We use the `EnforcementPoint` to check the request, and then return the result.

 At the point of enforcement, if no access had been granted, a `NotAuthorizedException` would have been thrown and the article would not be returned.
 If access is granted, execution continues without a hitch.

-> **NOTE:** We have not looked at a `DecisionPoint` in this quick intro, as it is not strictly needed in the shortest path from policies to enforcement.
-It is the layer that lets us host our policies and decisioning independently of enforcement.